Albert-webJS/app-weather.cli/README.md

           ######
           For example command:
           -- node weather.js -t [your API_KEY];
-          -- node wethaer.js -s [city of interest]ж
+          -- node wethaer.js -s [city of interest];
-          -- node weathr.js [default command, getting the current weather from your keys ]
+          -- node weathr.js [default command, getting the current weather from your keys];

 ---